 While lodging a default can help you get an overdue debt paid, it also assists other businesses to avoid their own bad debt.
 Once a default has been registered, anyone else dealing with the debtor will receive an email alert that the default has been lodged.

 Further, anyone that runs a credit report on that company will see the default present on the credit file.
 This holds significant importance for our customers.

 In fact, 91% of CreditorWatch customers said that they would not engage with a company that had a default lodged by another customer.

 Warning debtors can sometimes be enough

 Payment defaults should be used as a last resort.
 Encouraging a customer to pay up by issuing a final notice letter which threatens a default is often enough to prompt payment.
 Learn how CreditorWatch customer Ward Packaging used a letter of demand to collect their outstanding debts in this case study.

 You can still lodge defaults against debt that has been written off.
-In 2018, a construction company who uses CreditorWatch uploaded defaults against their bad debt write-offs from the previous three years.
+In the year 2018, a construction company that uses CreditorWatch uploaded defaults against their bad debt write-offs from the previous three years.